Thursday, February 2, 2017

 2. It was not the religious parts of my first philosophy class that interested me (or the anti-religious ones, for that matter), but the parts dealing with politics and economics.
 I have long been fascinated by political philosophy, and I have actually been interested in politics since middle school.
 Thus, I found my greatest satisfaction in that class, at those times when I could talk about political philosophy and economic systems.
 This was what made me want to major in philosophy at the time, although I eventually decided against it, after deciding that the "tail-chasing" aspects of philosophy were not for me.
 Thus, I opted for a more lucrative major instead.
 (More on that later in this post.)

-4. The only class that I've ever received an "F" in was a class called "Accounting Systems."
-It was only required for the accounting major I was pursuing at that time, and was not required for any other business concentrations.
+4. The only class in which I've ever received an "F" was a class called "Accounting Systems."
+It was only required for the accounting major that I was pursuing at that time, and was not required for any other business concentrations.
 Although I had received "A's" in both of my principles of accounting classes, the Accounting Systems class was different; and convinced me that I wasn't sufficiently interested in the details and procedures of accounting to do well in such a job.
 My experience in that Accounting Systems class was so negative, in fact, that I refused to take the class over again; even to wipe away the "F." I ended up switching my major to a few other business concentrations before finally deciding on a marketing concentration, so that I wouldn't have to take that class again.

-5. When I graduated from college, what was the first thing my church asked me to do as a volunteer calling for my church?
+5. When I graduated from college, what was the first thing that my church asked me to do as a volunteer calling for my church?
 Financial bookkeeping, also known as accounting of a basic kind.
 I've actually become quite good on the church's accounting software, which was helpful to me in restoring the self-confidence that I had lost somewhat, after the bad experiences with the Accounting Systems class.

 6. Despite all of these things, I had a positive experience with my finance classes; including ones heavily focused on financial statements made by accounting systems.
 This may have been due to the analytical nature of the classes; and I particularly enjoyed the finance classes that were rooted in economics.
 I was an economics minor, so that's not surprising; but I did elect to take a lot of economics classes that also had applications to finance, because I had so strongly considered being a finance major.
-(Finance wouldn't have been the right major for me, I hasten to add; but I was glad I got some good exposure to it nonetheless, because it's a good mathematical kind of subject, which trains you on how to think about numbers.)
+(Finance wouldn't have been the right major for me, I hasten to add; but I was glad I got some good exposure to it nonetheless, because it's a good mathematical kind of subject, which trains you how to think about numbers.)

 7. When I got a bad grade in a college calculus class (which was later changed to a better one, for reasons unknown to me); I left the class thinking that I was not very good at math, which was a crushing blow for someone with the career plans that I had at that time.
 So naturally, what's the first stable job I land when I graduate?
 A math tutor!
 I don't tutor very high levels of math, but there's plenty of demand for the lower levels; and it's made me feel like something of an "expert" on the subject - in a small way, at least.
-(I expect my friends who majored in math are probably laughing right now, and I can't say I would blame them, even - I'm not really an "expert," and I admit it freely.
+(I expect my friends who majored in math are probably laughing right now, and I can't say I would blame them, even.
+I'm not really an "expert," and I admit it freely.
 I just feel like one sometimes.)

 8. When I was in high school, I wanted to study computer science in college; but gave up on this after some experiences with Advanced Placement Physics classes in high school.
 (AP Physics was a good class for me, but it convinced me that this was not a good subject for me to study further.)